bugosiphionah/radosgw-admin/README.md

 **Use Cmake (Require Edits to CMakeLists.txt)**

-Point to your boost setup files in the CMakeLists.txt
+Point to your boost setup files in the CMakeLists.txt by replacing the paths in the lines:

+	set(Boost_INCLUDE_DIR /usr/local/src/boost_1_46_1)
+	set(Boost_LIBRARY_DIR /usr/local/src/boost_1_46_1/stage/lib)

+To your relevant setup paths

+Then Compile

 	cmake .
 	make